ShawnXxy/deepwiki-open/README.md

    ```
 3. The program will automatically substitute placeholders in embedder.json with the values from your environment variables.

-This allows you to seamlessly switch to any OpenAI-compatible embedding service without code changes.
+This allows you to seamlessly switch to any OpenAI-compatible service without code changes.

-### Logging
+### 📊 Logging & Debugging

 DeepWiki uses Python's built-in `logging` module for diagnostic output.
 You can configure the verbosity and log file destination via environment variables: